Vishwas132/WatchTube/Readme.md

-This is the backend api for a video steaming platform like YouTube. testing pull request pull request using command line
+This is the backend API for a video streaming platform like YouTube.